-There are two clinically-proven, MHRA and FDA-approved medications which are often used as part of a non-surgical treatment programme: finasteride 1mg and minoxidil.
+There are two clinically-proven, MHRA and FDA-approved medications which are often used – singularly or together – as part of a non-surgical treatment programme: finasteride 1mg and minoxidil.

-The first, finasteride 1mg, is a once-a-day tablet that inhibits production of DHT.
-By minimising the amount of DHT in the system, hair growth should continue unhindered.
-At Belgravia, treatment courses often include recommended formulations of the high strength minoxidil is applied directly to the scalp where needed in order to promote localised hair growth and prevent further hairloss.
+The first, finasteride 1mg, is a one-a-day tablet that inhibits production of DHT.
+By minimising the amount of DHT in the system, hair growth should continue unhindered and prevent further deterioration and shrinkage of the affected follicles.
+The second, high strength minoxidil is applied directly to the scalp where needed in order to promote localised hair growth and prevent further hairloss.